thelolagemann/docker-gminer/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/thelolagemann/docker-gminer/Build%20and%20publish%20docker%20image?style=flat-square)
 ![Gminer version](https://img.shields.io/badge/gminer-v2.74-blue?style=flat-square)

-***Please Note: gminer currently has a contest running to win 25 x 0.2 ETH.
-See the post [here](https://github.com/develsoftware/GMinerRelease/releases/tag/2.74) for more details.
-The environment variables have been updated to include `CONTEST_WALLET`.***

 A docker container for quickly getting up and running with gminer.

 ## Table of Contents